fishsciences/artemis_methods/methods/methods.md

 the original parameters used to simulated the data.

-For this task, only models which directly estimate effects on the latent or backtransformed ln[eDNA] values were compared.
+For this task, only models which directly estimate effects on the latent or back-transformed ln[eDNA] values were compared.
 To further make the results more directly comparible, the mixed-effects model was fit using the `rstanarm` R package(v2.21.1, @rstanarm), a Bayesian modeling package.
 The `rstanarm` and `artemis` packages both use the Stan probabilistic